15 Best Bookstores in Massachusetts 2025

 • Contact: 617-661-1515

-• Nearby Attractions: Harvard Art Museums, The Hahvahd Tour
+• Nearby Attractions: Harvard Art Museums, The Harvard Tour

 3. An Unlikely Story Bookstore & Cafe – Plainville, MA

 Their collection is elaborated with lots of various genres.
-Tons of fiction, non-fiction, and kids’ books are present in their selection.
+A wide selection of fiction, non-fiction, and children’s books is available.
 They also have a vast staff-enlisted collection.
 While reading, the cafe has various delectable food items, coffee, and beers.
-Apart from books, they have puzzles, brain games, gift cards, journals, etc.
+Apart from books, they also have puzzles, brain games, gift cards, and journals, among other things.

 • Best Selling Books: Midnight Is the Darkest Hour: A Novel (Hardcover) By Ashley Winstead, So Late in the Day: Stories of Women and Men (Hardcover) By Claire Keegan